gentoomen/bhottu/README.md

                 sendMessage(channel, "%s, %s" % (newNick, greetings[0][0]))
 ```

-Now I have to alter `load()` again and hook these new functions to the "JOIN" and "NICK" IRC:
+Now I have to alter `load()` again and hook these new functions to the "JOIN" and "NICK" IRC commands:

 ```python
 def load():